 Why women’s football?

-I love football, as anyone who follows me on Twitter will know.
+I love football, as anyone who follows me on my personal Twitter account will know.

-I’ve watched Portsmouth Football Club since I was seven – that’s not far off half a century – from the mediocrity of the old Division Two to the desperation of Divisions Three and Four, through the joys of promotions to the Premier League, the FA Cup and European adventures and the rapid decline back to the bottom tier of the Football League.
+I’ve watched Portsmouth Football Club since I was seven – that’s more than half a century – from the mediocrity of the old Division Two to the desperation of Divisions Three and Four, through the joys of promotions to the Premier League, the FA Cup and European adventures and the rapid decline back to the bottom tier of the Football League.

 So I’m neither an armchair critic nor fair-weather fan.